Our free membership, business.com+, takes the pain out of choosing new business services.

 Methodology

-Epos Now is a cloud-based POS system over 55,000 businesses use on multiple continents.
-Although based in the U.K., Epos Now has an international reach.
-Retail and hospitality organizations access the software across more than 70 countries, including the United States.
+Approximately 80,000 businesses use Epos Now on multiple continents.
+The vendor has an international reach, even though the company is based in the U.K. Retail and hospitality organizations use the software and hardware across more than 70 countries, including the United States.

 No, Epos Now is not free.
-However, it provides POS system options at various price points; its current Epos Now Complete POS system starts at $449 (or $39 per month) for a three-year term.
-You can choose between annual and multiyear contracts based on your needs.
-Select plans require a care and support subscription, which costs $59 per month.
+However, it provides POS system options at various price points; its current Epos Now Complete POS system starts at $349 upfront plus $39 per month (when you purchase the $59/month customer support add-on package), or $1,099 upfront (without the support package).
+You can choose between annual and multi-year contracts based on your needs.

 Bottom Line